Flutterwave/Vue-v3/README.md

 ![npm](https://img.shields.io/npm/dt/flutterwave-vue-v3)
 ![NPM](https://img.shields.io/npm/l/flutterwave-vue-v3)

 The Vue SDK helps you create seamless payment experiences in your Vue(2.X) mobile/web app.
-By connecting to our modal, you can start collecting payment in no time.
+By connecting to our modal, you can start collecting payments in no time.

 Available features include: